Certificate fragmentation issues

 In this topic, you will learn how to address fragmentation issues when onboarding devices onto a network managed by Portnox™ Cloud using certificates.

 If certificate-based authentication does not work but credential-based authentication works, check if the packets are being fragmented by firewalls/routers between the NAS and the RADIUS server.
-You can do this by obtaining a packet capture of the communication between your firewall/router and the Cloud RADIUS server.
+You can do this by obtaining a packet capture of the communication between the NAS device and the Cloud RADIUS service.

 Fragmentation happens because Ethernet frames have a maximum size, called the Maximum Transmission Unit (MTU), which is limited to 1500 bytes.
-Certificates, however, are often much larger than this limit.
+Certificates, however, are sometimes much larger than this limit.
 When a certificate is too big to fit within a single frame, the router or firewall will try to split it into smaller pieces, sending the data across multiple frames.
-Unfortunately, when the certificate reaches the RADIUS server in these separate pieces, the server isn’t able to put them back together correctly and doesn’t recognize the certificate as valid.
+Unfortunately, when the certificate is in separate pieces, the smaller fragments are often eliminated by DDoS protection mechanisms, so the server isn’t able to put them back together correctly and doesn’t recognize the certificate as valid.

 The following are potential options to resolve such fragmentation problems:

-- Reduce the key size of the certificate and eliminate any unnecessary information from the certificate (from fields such as Subject and SAN).
+• Reduce the key size of the certificate and eliminate any unnecessary information from the certificate (for example, OCSP or CRL information).
 If you remove any unnecessary information from the certificate, it may be small enough to fit in a single frame.

-- Set the key size of your certificates to 1024.
+• Reduce the key size of your certificates, for example, set it to 1024.
 This value is configured when generating the certificate, for example, in your SCEP profiles if you use Intune, Jamf, or another UEM platform to generate your certificates, and it’s often set to be 2048 or 4096.
 This will also reduce the packet size, so certificates will fit in a single frame.